Oklahoma City Truck Accident Lawyer

 - Distracted Driving: If a truck driver is texting or eating behind the wheel, they are not paying full attention to the road ahead and the other vehicles in their vicinity.
 This lack of attention frequently causes them to crash into unsuspecting motorists.

-- Defective Machinery: When a truck driver hits the brake pedal, they expect their vehicle to begin slowing down.
+- Defective Machinery: When the driver hits the brake pedal, they expect their vehicle to begin slowing down.
 Similarly, when they turn the steering wheel, they expect the vehicle to start changing directions.
-When key components of a truck are defective, drivers are no longer in control, and accidents are inevitable.
+When key components of a truck are defective or had a lack of maintenance, drivers are no longer in control, and accidents are inevitable.

 Common Injuries Sustained By Victims of Truck Accidents

-When car and SUV occupants collide with large tractor-trailers they often sustain severe, life-altering injuries.
+When car and SUV occupants collide with tractor-trailers they often sustain severe, life-altering injuries.

 Some of the most common truck accident injuries include: